Skip to Content

 Sustainability Summary

-Vanguard FTSE Social Index Fund has a number of positive attributes that a sustainability-focused investor may find appealing.
+Vanguard FTSE Social Index Fund has a number of positive attributes that may appeal to sustainability-focused investors.

 This strategy has an above-average Morningstar Sustainability Rating of 4 globes, indicating that the ESG risk of holdings in its portfolio is relatively low compared with those of its peers in the US Equity Large Cap Blend category.
 ESG risk provides investors with a signal that reflects to what degree their investments are exposed to risks related to material ESG issues, including climate change, biodiversity, product safety, community relations, data privacy and security, bribery and corruption, and corporate governance, that are not sufficiently managed.
 ESG risk differs from impact, which is about seeking positive environmental and social outcomes.

-Vanguard FTSE Social Index Fund has a sustainability or ESG-focused mandate.
-Funds with an ESG-focused mandate are more likely to align with the expectations of an investor who cares about sustainability issues.
-One key area of strength for Vanguard FTSE Social Index Fund is its low Morningstar Portfolio Carbon Risk Score of 4.18 and very low fossil fuel exposure over the past 12 months, which earns it the Morningstar Low Carbon Designation.
+Vanguard FTSE Social Index Fund holds itself out to be a sustainable or ESG-focused investment.
+In other words, ESG concerns are central to the investment process of this strategy.
+A fund with an ESG-focused mandate would have a higher probability to drive positive ESG outcomes.
+One key area of strength for Vanguard FTSE Social Index Fund is its low Morningstar Portfolio Carbon Risk Score of 4.16 and very low fossil fuel exposure over the past 12 months, which earns it the Morningstar Low Carbon Designation.
 Thus, the companies held in the portfolio are in general alignment with the transition to a low-carbon economy.

-Its 18.9% involvement in carbon solutions is higher than the 13.1% average involvement of its peers in the Large Blend category.
+Vanguard Ftse Social Index Fund shows 18.8% involvement in carbon solutions.
+This percentage surpasses the 12.8% average involvement of its peers in the Large Blend category.
 Carbon solutions include products and services related to renewable energy, energy efficiency, green buildings, green transportation, and so on.
 By prospectus, the fund aims to avoid, or limit its exposure to, companies associated with controversial weapons, tobacco, thermal coal, and and small arms.
-The fund fulfills this goal by having negligible investment exposure to each of these activities.
-The fund aims to avoid, or limit exposure to, companies in violation with international norms, such as the UN Global Compact or the Universal Declaration of Human Rights.
+The fund fulfills this goal as its investment exposure to each of these activities is negligible.
+The fund aims to avoid or minimize holdings in companies breaching international norms, including the UN Global Compact or the Universal Declaration of Human Rights.

 ESG Commitment Level Asset Manager